 Chlorpyrifos Pesticide Lawsuit | Attorney | Lawyer

 Chlorpyrifos (CPF) pesticide is an acutely toxic poison sprayed for decades on corn, wheat, sweet potatoes, apples, citrus and many other common foods.
-A chlorpyrifos pesticide lawsuit demands compensation for injuries suffered by those exposed to this poison.
+A chlorpyrifos pesticide lawsuit attorney demands compensation for injuries suffered by those exposed to this poison.
 Contact a chlorpyrifos attorney for a free legal consultation.

 Chlorpyrifos injures Children, Farmers, Farm Workers

 Chlorpyrifos damages the developing brains of children, reduces IQ, leads to a loss of working memory, raises the risk of attention deficit disorders, birth injuries, and other health problems.
 Chlorpyrifos is often found in pesticides trade named Lorsban, Lock-On, and Cobalt.
 It has proven especially damaging to children developing in the womb.
 A chlorpyrifos lawsuit states that the makers of this poison knew or should have known of its toxic effects on pregnant mothers and their developing children.

 If you or a loved one has been exposed to chlorpyrifos and now suffers from developmental problems or has been diagnosed with a neuro-developmental disability – formerly known as “mental retardation” – contact our law firm now for a free legal case consultation.